-Summary of intermediate deliverables to develop principal assignment of Development Administration
+Summary of intermediate deliverables for principal assignment of DA - 2022

-Assignment/Deliverable Date D-1: Proposed topic of your proposal September 04 D-2: Contextual information (this will be a first approximation) for your project proposal September 11 D-3: Literature review on thematic area(s) central to your proposal September 18 D-4: Section on stakeholders and impact pathway(s) September 25

-D-5: Logframe or logic model for your program October 02 (hard deadline) D-6: Section on how you would pursue multi-stakeholder collaboration in your initiative October 09 D-7: Section on capacity building in your initiative October 16 D-8: Section on how you would conduct the monitoring and evaluation of your program October 23 D-9: Budget for your program with categories of expenditures, and, if necessary, indirect costs and overheads.
+Assignment/Deliverable Date D-1: Proposed topic of your proposal August 30 D-2: Contextual information (this will be a first approximation) for your project proposal September 06 D-3: Literature review on thematic area(s) central to your proposal September 13 D-4: Section on stakeholders and impact pathway(s) September 20 D-5: Logframe or logic model for your program October 04 (hard deadline) D-6: Section on how you would conduct the monitoring and evaluation of your program October 11 D-7: Section on how you would pursue multi-stakeholder collaboration in your initiative October 18 D-8 Section on capacity building in your initiative October 25 D-9: Budget for your program with categories of expenditures, and, if necessary, indirect costs and overheads.
 Provide a concise budget narrative.
-October 30 D-10: Section on operational planning November 06 D-11: Section on how M&E may lead to a readjustment of your program over time, tying this discussion to adaptive management.
-November 13 D-12: Turn over draft for peer review: A short section on how you would seek to bolster the sustainability of your initiative (not the project, per se, but the processes and outcomes being promoted).
-Also indicate how a multiplier effect of your initiative might be accomplished Few paragraphs on the communication strategy you would utilize in your initiative, considering diverse target audiences and the importance of disseminating the most important results and experiences of your program November 20 D-13: Return peer reviewed proposals to authors November 26 Final deliverable (D-14): Definitive proposal and version with comments from peer reviewer Week of December 4
+November 01 (hard deadline) D-10: Section on operational planning November 08 D-11: Section on how M&E may lead to a readjustment of your program over time, tying this discussion to adaptive management.
+November 15 D-12: Turn over draft for peer review: November 21 D-13: Return peer reviewed proposals to authors November 29 Final deliverable (D-14): Definitive proposal and version with comments from peer reviewer.
+Integrate the following short sections: • How you would seek to bolster the sustainability of your initiative (not the project, per se, but the processes and outcomes being promoted).
+Also indicate how a multiplier effect of your initiative might be accomplished • Few paragraphs on the communication strategy you would utilize in your initiative, considering diverse target audiences and the importance of disseminating the most important results and experiences of your program December 06